“I must not be involved in it.”

 If it’s an eCom business, the niche must be evergreen, low competitive and it must be easy to find a supplier to supply the products.
 The traffic source must be stable and easy to control too.

-Although my team is really BIG fans of Facebook Ads as we have spent almost $5M on it, we find that something inside Facebook always changes.
+Although my team is really BIG fans of Facebook Ads as we have spent over $6M on it, we find that something inside Facebook always changes.

 I’ll tell you more about this later.